 With those two projects in mind, I am investigating several Forth Systems to see if they are useful for the project or to get ideas from them.
-The Forth Systems that seem on the surface are;
+The Forth System that seems on the surface are;

-Reda4, a ColorForth System that uses prefixes instead of colors to declare what type is an item, and uses a normal keyboard to create programs.
-It also has another interesting feature, it has a Forth to Assembler Cross-Compiler which might be handy for experimenting with my own Forth, it is small and with it’s target compiler it might make it easier to migrate it to other CPUs.
+Reda3, a ColorForth Based System that uses prefixes instead of colors to declare what type is an item, and uses a normal keyboard to create programs.
+It also has another interesting feature, it has a Forth to Assembler Cross-Compiler which might be handy for experimenting with my own Forth, it is small and with its target compiler, it might make it easier to migrate it to other CPUs.

 Currently, I will be looking at MinForth, which I have installed on several PCs and I compiled it in Linux to be a 64-bit System, so the pieces are working and are ready to experiment with.

 Along with these Forth Systems, I will look at the possibility to use C, and Clojure.
 Rust, Pascal, 8th, or Vfx if I have to write the software from scratch, anything goes but I’m hoping one of the above systems is good enough so I won’t have to start from scratch.

 Initial testing with MinForth looks good, I compiled a 64-bit Linux version with no problems, I did some initial testing and so far things look good with it;

 - It is fairly fast, for some text-based tests it’s close to the Vfx compiler which is the fastest out there, in other tests Vfx beats it but the speed is more than good enough.

 - Source code is available for the Forth Compiler and the Transpilers, without it it would be useless for this project.